Hurwa134/OpenFrameworks/Project1_SecretGarden/README.md

 ### Project 1: Story

-## The Secret Garden
+## The Secret Garden (Updated)

 # Description of Project Concept

-My project conept is an abstracted visualization of the story of The Secret Garden.
+My project concept is an abstracted visualization of the story of The Secret Garden.
 I want to make the whole project somewhat abstract, to tell the story primarily through color and somewhat warped or abstracted shapes.

 The main character is represented by a circle, which starts out as grey, to represent her illness and mood.
 The first scene will have a dark grey and black background and color palette.
 It will include dark clouds, and ominous illustration.